The members of the Executive of WCF are drawn from all major religious communities in Britain.

 Rabbi Tabick was the first woman rabbi to be ordained in Great Britain, in 1975.
 She is Vice-President of the Movement for Reform Judaism, an executive member of the Inter Faith Network and a Patron of the Jewish Council for Racial Equality.

 She served West London Synagogue as an associate rabbi until 1998 and then became rabbi of North West Surrey Synagogue in Weybridge.
 Jackie is married to Rabbi Larry Tabick and they have three children.

-Chair: Revd Canon Dr Alan Race
+Chair and Editor of Interreligious Insight: Revd Canon Dr Alan Race

 Alan is active in interfaith work locally, nationally and internationally.
 He has worked through interfaith dialogue groups and taught theology related to religious pluralism and interfaith work for many years.
 He is the author of the classic text in theology of religions Christians and Religious Pluralism (SCM, 1983 and 1993), Interfaith Encounter (2001), Christian Approaches to Other Faiths (2008) and most recently Making Sense of Religious Pluralism (SPCK 2013 & Fortress, USA, 2015).
 Find books here

 He is an Anglican priest in south London.
 Alan is the Editor for WCF’s journal, Interreligious Insight.